aukspot/dles/README.md

 - [Factle](https://frontofficesports.com/trivia/factle) - Find and properly rank the top 5 answers for the given criteria.
 You have 5 guesses to get it correct.
 - [GuessTen](https://guessten.com) - Guess the top ten entries of today's category.
 - [Jeopardy 6](https://www.jeopardy.com/play/j6) - Weekday jeopardy game where you answer 12 multiple choice questions.
-- [LinkedIn - Pinpoint](https://www.linkedin.com/games/pinpoint) - Guess today's category given as few clues as possible.
-Does not require a LinkedIn account.
 - [On the Record](https://www.washingtonpost.com/news-quiz) - Answer the question based on the given quote, Monday through Thursday.
 Every Friday, you get 10 questions that will last through the weekend.
 - [pedantle](https://pedantle.certitudes.org) - Find the secret Wikipedia page by revealing the words in its introduction.
 - [PopCultured](https://histordle.com/popcultured) - Guess the year given three pop culture items released that year.